utiasSTARS/PX4-PhoenixDrone/README.md

 Our main contributions are:
 - `src/modules/mc_att_control`: Simplified position controller for Hummingbird position control
-- `src/modules/tc_att_control`: A custom attitude controller for Hummingbird with the control strategy outlined in our paper
+- `src/modules/tc_att_control`: A custom attitude controller for the Hummingbird with the control strategy outlined in our paper
-- `drivers/tsfmu`: A custom daemon inferring motor rotation speed from ESC sync pulses and regulates PWM signals delivered to ESC to enhance tracking of motor speed.
+- `drivers/tsfmu`: A custom daemon inferring motor rotation speed from ESC sync pulses and regulating PWM signals delivered to ESC to enhance tracking of motor speed

 ## Flight Hardware
-We tested the software on PixRacer (PX4FMUV4) flight computer.
-However, since all Pixhawk family uses the same ARM architecture, the flight code should be compatiable between all flight hardware supported by PX4.
+We tested the software on a PixRacer (PX4FMUV4) flight computer.
+However, since the entire Pixhawk family uses the same ARM architecture, the flight code should be compatiable with all flight hardware supported by PX4.
 Our custom motor driver `tsfmu` needs to be modified such that the motor pulse signal PIN matches the specific hardware design and attention should also be paid to ensure there is no conflict between timer resources when porting to other platforms.